Prag8855/aab/content/guides/blue-card.md

 ### Apply for permanent residence

 If you have a Blue Card, you qualify for [permanent residence](/glossary/Niederlassungserlaubnis) after 27 months.
-If you speak B1 German, you qualify after 21 months.
-Permanent residence is better than a Blue Card, because it's not tied to your job.
+If you speak B1 German, you qualify after 21 months.[^48] Permanent residence is better than a Blue Card, because it's not tied to your job.

 **[How to apply for permanent residence ➞](/guides/permanent-residence)**